 Dr. Reder’s research focuses on Indigenous literature and literary history.
 A Cree-Métis scholar, she is a founding member of the Indigenous Literary Studies Association (ILSA), co-chair of the Indigenous Voices Awards, and the Editor for the Indigenous Studies Series at Wilfrid Laurier University Press.
-Dr. Reder was the winner of the 2013 Canadian Literature Essay Prize for “Thinking Together: A Forum on Jo-Ann Episkenew’s Taking Back Our Spirits: Indigenous Literature, Public Policy and Healing.”
-Dr. Reder is the author of Honouring the Strength of Indian Women: Plays, Stories, Poetry (2019) and Learn, Teach, Challenge: Approaching Indigenous Literatures (2016); co-author of Troubling Tricksters: Revisioning Critical Conversations (2010); and co-editor of Read, Listen, Tell: Indigenous Stories from Turtle Island (2017).
+She also helped found, in 2020, the Indigenous Editors Association.
+Dr. Reder co-edited the fiftieth anniversary issue of the journal, Ariel, and has co-authored the recently released book, Cold Case North: The Search for James Brady and Absolum Halkett.
+Dr. Reder is the co-editor of four additional collections, including Honouring the Strength of Indian Women: Plays, Stories, Poetry (2019); Learn, Teach, Challenge: Approaching Indigenous Literatures (2016); Read, Listen, Tell: Indigenous Stories from Turtle Island (2017); and Troubling Tricksters: Revisioning Critical Conversations (2010).
 In 2018, Dr. Reder was inducted into the College of New Scholars, Artist, and Scientists in the Royal Society of Canada.

 - Jo-Ann Episkenew: Taking Back our Spirits: Indigenous Literature, Public Policy, and Healing (University of Manitoba Press, 2009) (theories on the power of reading)

 - Dawn Dumont: Nobody Cries at Bingo (Thistledown, 2011) (comedy in the context of modern day Treaty 4)